 Before I visited, I’d heard it compared to a rugged and wild Costa Rica 10 years ago (before over-tourism) but that’s not really accurate because Nicaragua has always had the infrastructure to support tourism.
 It was the fastest growing destination in Central America before travelers were deterred by the threat of a civil war a few years back and the political unrest really killed their trajectory.
 Since then, it’s very much tapered off and seems to have finally turned a corner where they can start to rebound.
 The million-dollar question remains: is it safe to visit Nicaragua?
 That’s a decision based on your personal comfort level but in my opinion, it’s as safe as anywhere else in the world right now.
 The political situation isn’t completely resolved but the protests have very much died down and it’s highly unlikely it will affect you as a visitor.

 The country is so appreciative of any visitors and you can really see a direct impact on the people and their livelihoods which I love (and believe me, there are some serious characters down there).
 Since everywhere I go tends to blow up in a few years (Iceland, Croatia, looking at you), get there now.
-If I haven’t convinced you yet, here are just a few of the awesome things you can do in Nicaragua.
+If I haven’t convinced you yet, here are just a few of the awesome things to do in Nicaragua and tips for visiting.

 Hike Up and Sand Board Down a Volcano